Bronchitis - acute

-- Wash your hands (and your children's hands) often to avoid spreading viruses and other infections.
+- Wash your hands (and your children's hands) often to avoid spreading viruses and other germs.

-- You have a cough on most days, or you have a cough that often returns
+- Have a cough on most days, or have a cough that keeps returning

-- You have a high fever or shaking chills
+- Have a high fever or shaking chills

-- You have a low-grade fever for 3 or more days
+- Have a low-grade fever for 3 or more days

-- You have thick, greenish mucus, especially if it has a bad smell
+- Have thick, yellow-green mucus, especially if it has a bad smell

-- You feel short of breath or have chest pain
+- Feel short of breath or have chest pain

-- You have a chronic illness, like heart or lung disease
+- Have a chronic illness, like heart or lung disease

 Davids S, Schapira RM.
 The respiratory system: acute bronchitis.
 In: Bope ET, Kellerman RD, eds.
 Conn's Current Therapy 2016.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 6.